New Radnor Rural District

 New Radnor was, from 1894 to 1974, a rural district in the administrative county of Radnorshire, Wales.

 The district was formed by the Local Government Act 1894, when the existing Kington Rural Sanitary District was divided into two: the section in Herefordshire was reconstituted as Kington Rural District, while the section in Radnorshire became New Radnor Rural District.
 The new district took its name from the village of New Radnor, at one time a borough and county town of Radnorshire.
-The council continued to be based in Kington in Herefordshire.
+The council was based in Kington in Herefordshire until the last few years when it was transferred to Presteigne.

 The rural district comprised fifteen civil parishes: